Villard Township, Todd County, Minnesota

 Villard Township is a township in Todd County, Minnesota, United States.
-The population was 592 at the 2000 census.
+The population was 592 at the 2000 census and was 667 at the time of the 2020 census.

 Villard Township was organized in 1882, and named for Henry Villard, a railroad official.

 Geography

 According to the United States Census Bureau, the township has a total area of 31.7 square miles (82.1 km^{2}); 30.1 square miles (78.0 km^{2}) is land and 1.6 square miles (4.1 km^{2}) (4.99%) is water.
+Villard township has several lakes including Hayden and Lawrence Lake which has the 161 acre Lawrence Lake Wildlife Management Area which is primarily located on its South side.
+The Wildlife Management Area is a mixture of oak, aspen, and pine forests.
+Management of this unit by the Minnesota DNR focuses on maintaining and improving the habitat for a diversity of native plants and wildlife.

+The Crow Wing River defines the Northeastern boundary of the township.
+Cass County is to the North of the River.

+Villages

+Philbrook is an unincorporated village on the southern edge of the township.
+In the past it had both a post office and a Northern Pacific Railroad station located in the village.
+Philbrook was also known as Riverside since its on the banks of the Long Prairie River.
+Hayden, in Section 9 of the township,also had a Northern Pacific station.